What Social Media Use Do People Regret? An Analysis of 34K Smartphone Screenshots with Multimodal LLM: Discussion

-Through our mixed-methods analysis, our results robustly showed that people's intention for app use is an important predictor of their regret.
-We consistently see that non-intentional phone use is related to an increased sense of regret after the phone use.
-This aligns with prior work suggesting that ritualistic use, where the user habitually use their phone to pass the time, is related to a lower sense of meaningfulness~\cite{lukoff2018}.
-We further highlighted that this effect is present even after holding other factors constant: what app they use, what they actually do, and how much time they spend on the app.
-Cho et al. argues that people engage in phone use they regret because of the impulsive choices they make, which makes them choose a small, short-term reward (e.g., browsing their phone) over a bigger one (e.g., engaging in productive activities)~\cite{cho2021}.
-This may in part explain why people regret moments of non-intentional phone use, as these non-intentional use is often characterized by a lack of purpose and habitual or reflexive behavior, in which they may be prone to impulsiveness.
+Through our mixed-methods analysis, our results robustly showed that people's intentions when using an app is an important predictor of later regret.
+We consistently saw that non-intentional phone use is related to an increased sense of regret later on.
+This aligns with prior work suggesting that ritualistic use (i.e., where the user habitually uses their phone to pass the time) is associated with a lower sense of meaning~\cite{lukoff2018}.
+This effect persists even after holding other factors constant: what app the user is using, the specific activity they engage in, and how much time they spend on the app.
+Theories of regret explain that people regret actions that are less justifiable and those that stem from poor decision-making processes~\cite{zeelenberg2007, gilovich1995}.
+This may explain why people experience more regret over phone-use sessions that are not motivated by specific user intentions.
+Picking up the phone for no specific reason is harder to justify than doing so in pursuit of a specific intention.
+Cho et al. argue that people regret their phone use when it reflects the impulsivity of choosing a small, short-term reward (e.g., browsing their phone) over a bigger one (e.g., engaging in productive activities)~\cite{cho2021}.
+This can also explain why people regret moments of non-intentional phone use, as this non-intentional use is often characterized by a lack of purpose and habitual or reflexive behavior, in which the user may be prone to impulsiveness.
 Given the importance of the user's intention in shaping their regret, what remains to be understood is the precise nature of such non-intentional use.
 For example, participants in our study said that they felt the urge to engage in non-intentional use when they were procrastinating and trying to avoid doing other activities.
-How other factors (such as user's own mental state, their context, and external factors such as app notifications) might trigger such non-intentional use is worth exploring in future work.
+How other factors (such as the user's own mental state, their context, and design factors like push notifications) might trigger such non-intentional use is worth exploring in future work.